tmaxter/hadoop-handbook/README.md

 From an engineer point of view but we are open to every stuff interesting and related to hadoop (DataScience,...)

+Contribute with push requests on the git: https://github.com/stumpyfr/hadoop-handbook

 # online version

 You can find the online version in html format directly on github page: http://stumpyfr.github.io/hadoop-handbook/